mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

     staged.patch(nodeId, { dependsOn: [...new Set([...node.dependsOn, ...childIds])] })
   }

-  // The parent goes back in the queue: its job is now to synthesize. staged.patch(nodeId, { status: 'queued', owner: null })
+  // The parent goes back in the queue: its job is now to synthesize.
+Marking
+  // it `expanded` blocks a second expandNode call, and `planner` records who
+  // decomposed it so Step 29 can re-wake the same actor for synthesis. staged.patch(nodeId, { status: 'queued', owner: null, expanded: true, planner: actor })

   if (wouldCycle(staged)) {
     return err('cycle', 'That decomposition would create a cycle') }

   commitStaged(graph, staged)
-  return ok(childIds)
+  return ok({ childIds, gateId })
 }
 ```